As we get up there in years, you’ll notice that hair pops out in places you least expect it to.

 - More expensive than the Panasonic trimmer

-The ToiletTree Professional nose trimmer is a great at what it does – trimming nose hair.
+The ToiletTree Professional nose trimmer is great at what it does – trimming nose hair.
 It has a good enough motor to cut hair without pulling it.
 It is versatile enough to trim ear hair and shape your eyebrows.
 One reason I didn’t rank it above the Panasonic would be the price as this is more expensive.

 3. Groom Mate Platinum XL